sumaiyasalsabil/VRMaze/README.md

 ## Starting the Game

 Clone this repo.
-Then, open the game using Unity Hub.
+Then, open the game using Unity Hub (last tested on ___ engine).
 Connect VR device to computer and start the game on Unity.

 If using MetaQuest, ensure MetaQuest PC app is downloaded on computer.
 On VR device, connect using QuestLink.